hubertkolcz/NoiseVsRandomness/presentations/SPEECH_SCENARIO_19SLIDES_FINAL.md

 > "The optimal configuration: 30→20→3 architecture, batch size 8, L1 regularization, 1000 epochs.
 This achieves 59% accuracy on the N=30 validation set."

+**[Architecture consistency note]**

+> "Critically: this optimization was conducted on the N=3 dataset, and the resulting best configuration was then applied to N=30 without modification.
+The replication—59.42% on N=3 to 59.21% on N=30—confirms the architecture generalizes beyond the original training data."

 ---

 ## **SLIDE 10: Per-Device Performance (9:50 - 10:40) [50 seconds]**